theodorejb/peachy-sql/README.md

 echo json_encode($result->getAll());
 ```

-The `SqlResult` object returned by `query` has the following methods:
+Both `prepare` and `query` return a `Statement` object with the following methods:

 Method        | Behavior
 ------------- | --------
+`execute`     | Executes the prepared statement (automatically called when using `query`).
 `getIterator` | Returns a [Generator](http://php.net/manual/en/language.generators.overview.php) object which can be used to iterate over large result sets without caching them in memory.
 `getAll`      | Returns all selected rows as an array of associative arrays.
 `getFirst`    | Returns the first selected row as an associative array (or `null` if no rows were selected).
 `getAffected` | Returns the number of rows affected by the query.
+`close`       | Closes the prepared statement and frees its resources (automatically called when using `query`).

-If using MySQL, `query` will return a `MysqlResult` subclass which adds a `getInsertId` method.
+If using MySQL, the `Mysql\Statement` object additionally includes a `getInsertId` method.

 Internally, `getAll` and `getFirst` are implemented using `getIterator`.
-As such they can only be called once for a given `SqlResult` object.
+As such they can only be called once for a given statement.

 ### Options